 Billy Osborne, the former leader of LTD, worked with the genius Ray Charles for 15 years and produced the last of Ray’s fine works.
-Billy and producer Terry Lewis are contemplating a unique musical production in coming months.
+Going forward, Billy and producer Terry Lewis are contemplating a unique musical production that was preempted by the pandemic, but is for the not-to-distant-future.

 MEDIA RELATIONS · (817) 681-6068; Fax: (817) 498-7075·